How to Estimate the Time You Need for a Successful 3 Mile Hike with My Table Based on Hiking Fitness Level

 As a physical therapist and someone who’s spent a decent amount of time hiking, I totally get the struggle of trying to estimate how long a hike will take, especially when I’m constantly stopping to take pictures of every single wildflower.
 I mean, they’re all unique and beautiful, right?

-But don’t worry, my fellow hikers, because I’m here to give you the inside scoop on how long it really takes to conquer a 3-mile hike.
+But don’t worry, my fellow hikers, because I’m here to give you the inside scoop on how long it really takes to conquer a 3-mile hike and some great hiking safety tips.
 So grab your backpack, put on those hiking boots, and get ready to join me on this adventure!

 Oh, and stick around until the end because I’ve got a bonus treat for you: my minimalist gear guide for hiking.